-To copy the user log to an external source, complete the following steps:
+To copy the user log to an external source, use the following command:

-Step 1 From the SCE 2000# prompt, type logger get user-log file-name ftp://username:password@ipaddress/path and press Enter.
+From the SCE 2000 # prompt, type logger get user-log file-name ftp://username:password@ipaddress/path and press Enter.

-To copy the user log to an internal location, complete the following steps:
+To copy the user log to an internal location, use the following command:

-Step 1 From the SCE 2000# prompt, type logger get user-log file-name target-filename and press Enter.
+From the SCE 2000# prompt, type logger get user-log file-name target-filename and press Enter.